ejucovy/libopencore/README.txt

    when making external subrequests.
 This allows external applications to properly respect login and context information.

-   It also hard-codes the necessary Deliverance ruleset.
+   It also hard-codes the necessary Deliverance ruleset, and theme uri.

+   The theme is served by opencore itself, at a @@theme.html view registered on the portal.
+Here, it is fetched by making an external request to the front of the OpenCore stack, to guarantee that links in the theme are correct.

 libopencore.wsgi
 ================